 Follow this up by spraying the cactus with an insecticidal soap solution on alternating days for a period of 7 or 8 days.

 Greenflies (aphids) cause dark dots (black and/or brown) on the green surfaces of your cactus.
 Young cacti are especially subject to infestation by aphid pests, which survive by sucking the juices from plants.

 Greenflies reproduce very quickly, so you must take action right away if you see them.

 Quarantine the affected plant and begin treatment immediately.
 Commercial pesticides will work, but they may stress your cactus.

-To treat for aphid greenflies, try spraying your cactus with a 50/50 mixture of isopropyl alcohol and water to kill the flies.
+To treat aphid greenflies, try spraying your cactus with a 50/50 mixture of isopropyl alcohol and water to kill the flies.

 Rinse the plant thoroughly to knock the dying insects off.
 Follow up by treating with insecticidal soap as you would for mealybugs.

 How Can You Avoid Pest Infestation?

-Keeping the humidity level surrounding your cactus a little bit higher will help as all of these pests thrive in hot, dry, indoor winter air.
+Keeping the humidity level surrounding your cactus a little bit higher will help as all of these pests thrive in the hot, dry, indoor winter air.

-Mist your cactus daily or keep a humidifier nearby.
-Alternately, you can set your cactus plants atop a pebble tray filled with water.
+Mist your cactus daily, or keep a humidifier nearby.
+Alternatively, you can set your cactus plants atop a pebble tray filled with water.

 Don’t let the bottom of the plants’ pots touch the water.
 The idea is to keep the air hydrated without getting the substrate soggy.

 Are There Different Varieties Of Echinocactus?

-Hedgehog cactus is just one of six different species of Echinocactus that are all natives to Mexico.
+The Hedgehog cactus is just one of six different species of Echinocactus that are all native to Mexico.

 All of these cacti are rounded in shape and grow to be a couple of feet high and about a foot wide.
 You can recognize members of this genus by their multiple, wavy ribs.

 The golden barrel cactus is most commonly grown as an ornamental plant because of its very attractive golden spines.
-This fascinating, easy-care plant (like other easy care cactus plant) adds lasting color and interest to your cactus collection indoors and outdoors.
+This fascinating, easy-care plant (like other easy-care cactus plants) adds lasting color and interest to your cactus collection indoors and outdoors.